ABACO’S MAJESTIC SUMMIT (134 ft asl) : ABACO LANDMARKS (2)

-The header photograph is not in fact anything to do with Abaco.
+The header photograph is in fact nothing to do with Abaco.
 Apologies for any confusion.
+You can put away your ice axe, crampons or skis.
 It’s the Matterhorn, towering over the border of Switzerland and Italy, complete with high altitude, year-round snow and sub-zero temperatures.
-Abaco has its own excellent skiing, of course, but solely of the watery sort.
-However, recently the question arose as to exactly where the highest point on Abaco is situated.
-All sources agree that the altitude is a dizzying 134 feet, with some equating that with 40 meters and others with 41.
-It would be nit-picking to use the straight conversion of 40.8432 meters.
+Abaco has its own skiing, of course, but solely of the watery sort.

-I once did a post comparing the altitude of Abaco with Mount Everest – if you have the patience, you’ll find it HERE.
-A check on G@@gle throws up a fascinating site called PEAKBAGGER.
-Click on the link and it takes you to the Abaco entry; but elsewhere on the site there is a mass of remarkable worldwide altitude information that you could easily spend an hour or 2 investigating.
-The essential info for Abaco is this:
+A site called PEAKBAGGER is useful for such queries.
+Click on the link and it takes you to the Abaco entry; elsewhere on the site there is a mass of remarkable worldwide altitude information that you could easily spend an hour or 2 investigating.

 - Latitude/Longitude: 26° 34′ 6” N; 77° 8′ 14” W 26.568399, -77.137319